AwalaApp/network-website/legal/terms.md

 We do not use your information for marketing or advertising purposes or monetize your information in any way.

-## OTHER INFORMATION WE MAY COLLECT
+## Other Information We May Collect

 "Other Information" is any information that does not reveal your specific identity or does not directly relate to an individual, such as: